clawpack/pyclaw/doc/classes.rst

     >>> sol = Solution(grid)

-We now have a solution ready to be evolved in a :class:`~pyclaw.evolve.solver.Solver` object.
+We now have a solution ready to be evolved in a :class:`~pyclaw.solver.Solver` object.

-Creation of a Pyclaw :class:`~pyclaw.evolve.solver.Solver`
+Creation of a Pyclaw :class:`~pyclaw.solver.Solver`
 ==========================================================

-A Pyclaw :class:`~pyclaw.evolve.solver.Solver` can represent many different types of solvers so here we will concentrate on a 1D, classic Clawpack type of solver.
-This solver is located in the :mod:`~pyclaw.evolve.clawpack` module.
+A Pyclaw :class:`~pyclaw.solver.Solver` can represent many different types of solvers so here we will concentrate on a 1D, classic Clawpack type of solver.
+This solver is located in the :mod:`~pyclaw.clawpack` module.

 First we import the particular solver we want and create it with the default configuration.

 ::

-    >>> from pyclaw.evolve.clawpack import ClawSolver1D
+    >>> from pyclaw.clawpack import ClawSolver1D
     >>> solver = ClawSolver1D()
     >>> solver.mthbc_lower[0] = pyclaw.BC.periodic
     >>> solver.mthbc_upper[0] = pyclaw.BC.periodic